ProvisionGenie/ProvisionGenie/README.md

 * Short upskilling nuggets in Pop Ups
 * Questionnaire to get information on
   * Teams Name, Teams Description and logged in User to provision the Team itself
-  * Questionnaire to get channel information to provision channels
+  * channels
-  * Questionnaire to get information on SharePoint list columns to provision this SharePoint list
+  * SharePoint list columns to provision this SharePoint list
-  * Questionnaire to get information on SharePoint library columns to provision this SharePoint library
+  * SharePoint library columns to provision this SharePoint library
-  * Questionnaire to get information if Owner additionally wants a SharePoint list for taskmanagement and a welcome package, which pins a customizeable website to Channel general for additional learning content
+  * if Owner additionally wants a SharePoint list for taskmanagement and a welcome package
 * Patch 5 Dataverse tables with the information we got by user

 ### Screens and their basic concepts:

+##### Colors

+1. Set variables **onStart** for the color you use the most - strongly recommended to follow Teams UI Toolkit here.
+For example:

+`Set(color_blurple,ColorValue("#6264A7"))` and
+`Set(color_bg,ColorValue("#F5F5F5"))`

+This way, you can refer to these values - or change them, if needed, more easily.

 ##### Navigation
 1. Create a `_selectedScreen` variable as a record containing row (number), title (text) and image (image) and create `NavigationMenu` collection .onStart, wrap both in `Concurrent()`: